andrewtheiss/CommissionArt/documentation/NextSteps.md

 file-syit3bfprksmahnrbfr593
 file-syit3bfprksmahnrbfr593
 ).
 We can change the DynArray size to, say, 50 and use _count capped at 50 to return that many recent verified commissions in a circular buffer manner.
 This can be useful for quickly grabbing a few recent verified pieces without pagination math.
 Similarly, a getLatestUnverifiedArt(count) can be added if needed.
-Fetching from Profile perspective: We might add a convenience method in ProfileHub such as getUserCommissionHubs(address user) -> address[] that simply calls the user’s profile getCommissionHubs.
-However, since one can get the profile via ProfileHub.getProfile(user) file-ggw1p8gbe3fgpszi2n8ehn and then call the profile’s view function directly, that might be unnecessary duplication.
+Fetching from Profile perspective: We might add a convenience method in ProfileFactoryAndRegistry such as getUserCommissionHubs(address user) -> address[] that simply calls the user’s profile getCommissionHubs.
+However, since one can get the profile via ProfileFactoryAndRegistry.getProfile(user) file-ggw1p8gbe3fgpszi2n8ehn and then call the profile’s view function directly, that might be unnecessary duplication.
 The frontend or an indexer can perform those two calls.
-Still, for a simplified frontend call, ProfileHub could expose: python
+Still, for a simplified frontend call, ProfileFactoryAndRegistry could expose: python
 Copy
 Edit